 Begin by painting the cones with the acrylic paint to match your tulle colors.
-This gives you a base color in case any of your tulle ruffling is sparse and lets the paper mache cone show through.
+This gives a base color in case the tulle ruffling is sparse and the paper mache cone shows through.

-While the paint is drying, it it time to work on creating the tulle ruffles.
+While the paint is drying, it’s time to work on creating the tulle ruffles.
 To do this, cut the tulle into long 3-4″ wide strips.

-Take one strip, fold it in half, and use the gathering foot to sew along the top folded edge of the tulle on the highest stitch length your machine allows.
+Take one strip of the tulle and fold it in half.
+Then use the gathering foot to sew along the top folded edge on the highest stitch length your machine allows.

 Begin at the bottom and hot glue the top gathered edge of the tulle onto the cone, work your way around the cone hot gluing the tulle on as you go.
 Once you get to the top, cut off any excess tulle and hot glue the tip to the top of the cone.